About the Festival

 During the degree other students went abroad for placement but I had a young family so started volunteering at Rutland County Museum cataloguing their archaeology store, and also started an after-school club.
 I volunteered with the CBA East Midlands group and organised their events programme.
 As part of the University of Leicester Archaeology outreach team I organised school and community events alongside training students in public engagement.
 Each of these included taking part in the Festival of Archaeology and offering events.

-I still have a strong volunteering commitment I have been the Leicestershire Young Archaeologists’ Club joint leader, Secretary of Hallaton Fieldwork Group and still am the Chair of the Rutland Local History Society.
+I still have a strong volunteering commitment I have been the Leicestershire Young Archaeologists’ Club joint leader, Secretary of Hallaton Fieldwork Group and I was the Chair of the Rutland Local History Society for ten years.
 More recently I have been involved in community group training, developing and delivering a project with CBA East Midlands, which recently won a Commendation from the Archaeology Training Forum.

 For me, the Festival embodies everything I love about archaeology.
 It is all about grass roots organisations and individuals showcasing what they are passionate about and are actively doing, alongside the professional and commercial organisations showcasing their skills.
 It is a window into archaeology for the world to look through and enjoy as a one off or through continued participation as a new or seasoned follower.